elixir-capsule/capsule/README.md

 ## concepts

-There are three main concepts in capsule: storage, upload, and locator
+There are four main concepts in capsule: storage, upload, and locator, and uploader.

 *Note: As of version 0.6 Capsule all built-in storages and uploads except for Locator have been moved to [elixir-capsule/supplement](https://github.com/elixir-capsule/supplement).*